LacunaSoftware/docs/docs.en-us/articles/pki-sdk/optional-packages/azure-connector/key-vault.md

 ```

 <a name="external-cert" />
-## Using certificates which have only the key stored on Azure Key Vault
+## Using certificates having stored only the key on a Key Vault

 You may choose to store only your certificate keys on Azure Key Vault, storing on your application the public portion of the certificates (.cer/.crt/.pem files)
 corresponding to the keys.

-In this case, create an instance of @Lacuna.Pki.AzureConnector.AzureKeyProvider and request from it an @Lacuna.Pki.AzureConnector.AzureKey passing the `keyName` of the key:
+In this case, create an instance of @Lacuna.Pki.AzureConnector.AzureKeyProvider and request to it an @Lacuna.Pki.AzureConnector.AzureKey passing the `keyName` of the key:

 ```cs
 var azureKeyProvider = new AzureKeyProvider(options, azureApiAuthenticator);